Nikon D7000 vs Df

 Studio photographers will appreciate that the Nikon Df (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
+Both the D7000 and the Df have been discontinued, but can regularly be found used on eBay.
+The D7000 was replaced by the Nikon D7100, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D7000 and the Nikon Df?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.